aklevans/lastfm-java/README.md

 # Last.fm API Bindings for Java
+This is a fork of an existing project that has been inactive since 2017.

 The Last.fm API bindings for java are a BSD-licensed wrapper for the [Last.fm api](http://www.last.fm/api) and the Last.fm submission service (scrobbling).